kahunacohen/real-world-fp/README.md

 Why are pure functions so important?
 Because they are:

-* easy to reason about, by subsituting a function call with the value it returns
+* easy to reason about, by substituting a function call with the value it returns
 * easy to test
-* faciliate function composition (as explained later)
+* facilitate function composition (as explained later)

 In our example code, `getActiveEmployees` and `makeEmployeeSummaryTable` are both *impure* because they rely on variables outside their scopes as input and output.
 Remember a pure function always *returns* its output based on its parameters, and given the same parameters always returns the same result. `getActiveEmployees`, besides for the fact that it doesn't take any